-Why The Sky Is Blue – And A Few More Interesting Colors Visible In The Sky Explained
+Why The Sky Appears Blue – The Different Colors Visible In The Sky Explained

 The sky appears blue as a result of a process called Raleigh Scattering.
 Blue light has the shortest wavelength of all visible colors, causing the particles they pass through to oscillate more, which results in the light being scattered more widely, making it the most visible color in the sky.